Types of Kitchen Countertops - Design Ideas

 Marble is expensive to buy and maintain.
 The rock is porous, which means it can soak up stains with ease if you neglect to reseal it on a regular basis.
 It also has a lower resistance to scratching than some other types of stone.
 If you manage to scratch, stain, or chip marble, the cost to repair it will be quite high.

-Lastly, marble develops a patina over time that some owners do not like.
+Lastly, laminate develops a patina over time that some owners do not like.

-All of these cons work out to marble being one of the higher-maintenance types of countertops.
+All of these cons work out to laminate being one of the higher-maintenance types of countertops.

 While we already covered marble, there are plenty of other stone countertops worth mentioning.
 Since they all have similar positives and negatives, we’ll lump them together.